Alexix505/Alexix505/README.md

 - 🌱 I’m currently learning Go
 - 👯 I’m looking to collaborate on any project using dart and go
 - 🤔 I’m looking for help with node js and django
-- 💬 Ask me about dart
+- 💬 Ask me about Dart & Flutter
 - 📫 How to reach me: <span id="badges"><a href="https://www.linkedin.com/in/alexix07/" target="_blank">
     <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>
   </a></span>